 Configure Union Transformation in Informatica

-Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
-In this example, we are using [Router 1], [Router 2] and [Router 3] tables from SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Once you have connected successfully, Please navigate to Source Analyzer and define your Sources.
+In this Informatica union transformation example, we are using [Router 1], [Router 2], and [Router 3] tables from the SQL Server database as our source definitions.
+Please refer to Database Source to understand the steps involved in creating a source definition

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL table (Union Transformation) as our target definitions.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition
+In this example, we use the already created SQL table (Union Transformation) as our target definitions.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition

-In order to create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+In order to create a new mapping, Please navigate to the Mappings menu in Menu Bar and select the Create.. option.
 This will open the Mapping Name window as shown below.
-Here, you have to write a unique name for this mapping (m_Union_Transformation) and click OK button.
+Here, you must write a unique name for this mapping (m_Union_Transformation) and click the OK button.

-Next, Drag and drop the [Router 1], [Router 2] and [Router 3] source definitions from Sources folder to the mapping designer.
+Next, Drag and drop the [Router 1], [Router 2], and [Router 3] source definitions from the Sources folder to the mapping designer.
 Once you drag the source, the PowerCenter designer will automatically create the default transformation called source qualifier for them.

 Clicking the Create button will add the union transformation to the mapping designer.
 In order to perform union all, Union Transformation requires some data so, please connect the Router 1 Source qualifier with the transformation by dragging the required fields.

-Once you drag the fields, the transformation will create OUTPUT Group and New Group.
+Once you drag the fields, the union transformation will create OUTPUT Group and New Group.